← Back to Notes

 +-------------------+

-You don't need to build something as involved as Tempo to get value out of OpenClaw.
+You don't need to build something complex to get value out of OpenClaw.
 By the end of this guide, you'll have a working agent on Telegram that can manage tasks, answer questions, and proactively check in with you — all configured through markdown files you control.
+Part 2 covers everything that comes after: skills, memory, integrations, multi-agent orchestration, and the path from markdown editor to AI orchestrator.

 The 1-Click setup (seriously, one click)